-Bilal is sometimes referred to as Bilal Al-Habashi paying tribute to his Ethiopian (Abyssinian) heritage.
+Bilal is sometimes referred to as Bilal Al-Habashi, paying tribute to his Ethiopian (Abyssinian) heritage.
 The Sahabi (companion) Sayyidina Bilal ibn Rabah (RA) was one of the men closest to Prophet Muhammad.

-He began life as a slave, survived many tortuous years, was the first person to be selected for the call to prayer (Azan) because of his melodious voice, stood fast in the service of Islam and died at the age of sixty four.
+He began life as a slave, survived many tortuous years, was the first person to be selected for the call to prayer (Azan) because of his melodious voice, stood fast in the service of Islam, and died at the age of sixty-four.

 Time and time again the story of Bilal is used to demonstrate how the concepts of pluralism and racial equality are imbedded in Islam.

 Bilal was born into slavery; his mother was a slave in the household of Umayyah ibn Khalaf.
-Bilal had a reputation for being a faithful hardworking slave and we can surmise that he had no illusions about life.
+Bilal had a reputation for being a faithful, hard-working slave, and we can surmise that he had no illusions about life.
 He probably thought that he would live a life of drudgery and die never having tasted freedom.

-He did however walk the earth at a very significant time in world history.
-It was the dawning of Islam and an unlettered man was calling the people to worship One God; in Arabic, Ahad, the One.
-Bilal’s master was one of the leaders of Quraish, thus Bilal was able to hear their opinions about life in Mecca and their discussions about Prophet Muhammad.
+He did, however, walk the earth at a very significant time in world history.
+It was the dawning of Islam, and an unlettered man was calling the people to worship One God; in Arabic, Ahad, the One.
+Bilal’s master was one of the leaders of Quraish; thus, Bilal was able to hear their opinions about life in Mecca and their discussions about Prophet Muhammad.

-The economic life of Mecca was dependent on idol worship and Prophet Muhammad’s teachings threatened to destroy that livelihood.
-Prophet Muhammad was also from the tribe of Quraish and the people could not help but recognise his integrity.
+The economic life of Mecca was dependent on idol worship, and Prophet Muhammad’s teachings threatened to destroy that livelihood.
+Prophet Muhammad was also from the tribe of Quraish, and the people could not help but recognise his integrity.

-Bilal was attracted to the concept of One God, Ahad and it was that word that essentially saved his life.
+Bilal was attracted to the concept of One God, Ahad, and it was that word that essentially saved his life.

-Ibn Ishaq wrote that Bilal’s master Umayyah ibn Khalaf, “…would bring him out at the hottest part of the day and throw him on his back in the open valley and have a great rock put on his chest; then he would say to him, ‘You will stay here until you die or deny Muhammad and worship Al-Lat and Al-Uzza”.
+Ibn Ishaq wrote that Bilal’s master, Umayyah ibn Khalaf, “…would bring him out at the hottest part of the day and throw him on his back in the open valley and have a great rock put on his chest; then he would say to him, ‘You will stay here until you die or deny Muhammad and worship Al-Lat and Al-Uzza”.
 Bilal would not renounce Islam and uttered only one word – Ahad.

 The news of this slave came to companions of the Prophet who informed the Messenger of Allah.
 The Prophet sent Sayyidina Abu Bakr (RA) to negotiate the emancipation of Bilal.